Menemen Incident: Rebellion

-The perpetrators of the rebellion including Cretan Mehmet, Cretan Ibrahim, Mehmet of Damascus, Sütçü Mehmet Emin, Nalıncı Hasan and Little Hasan were killed or otherwise punished.
+The perpetrators of the rebellion including Mehmet the Cretan, İbrahim the Cretan, Mehmet of Damascus, Sütçü Mehmet Emin, Nalıncı Hasan, and Hasan the Little were killed or otherwise punished.

 Government reaction

 The new republican government of Turkey was shocked by the demonstration of religious fervor and by how readily it was embraced by some Turks, as it was completely antithetical to secularism.
 A state of emergency was declared and courts-martial were established which meted out sentences ranging from death at the gallows or life imprisonment to one year's confinement.
 There were also several acquittals.
 Sufi members were arrested around the country.
 Furthermore, it demonstrated that secularism was taking hold neither as quickly nor as deeply as the government would have liked.
 This spurred the government to action, and they began a more aggressive secularization reforms in response to the Menemen incident.
 The government carried out this policy by attempting to nationalise Islam through performing the Adhan (Turkish: Ezan) or call to prayer, in Turkish rather than Arabic.
 The government furthered secularization in schools by having the Quran translated from Arabic into Turkish and read to the people on the radio and in the mosques in Turkish.
 These attempts reflected a comprehensive effort by the government to remove Islamic influences and entrench nationality over religion in Turkish culture.
 These efforts also showed a larger attempt on the part of the government to consolidate Turkish traditions and promote a Turkish identity to replace a dominantly Muslim one, as in the Ottoman Empire people were identified by the millet system according to their religion rather than ethnicity.
 These were done to replace the last vestiges of nostalgia for the abolished Caliphate and the broken-up Ottoman Empire in the aftermath of World War I.